RauxaDataScience/GansContextDataSets/README.md

 # Gans Context DataSets
-GANs Context Datasets Sponsored by Rauxa
+GANs Context Datasets is Sponsored by Rauxa

 GANs do not have any context when generating images: hence images look like this [pix2pixHD](https://github.com/NVIDIA/pix2pixHD/blob/master/imgs/cityscapes_2.jpg)